eficode-academy/artifactory-katas/jenkins-build/README.md

 server.promote promotionConfig
 ```

-**tasks:**
+## **Tasks:**

-* In the `promote` stage, make a promotion config that copies the artifacts from `-generic-gradle-1` to `-generic-gradle-2`.
+* In the `promote` stage of your pipeline, make a promotion config that copies the artifacts from `-generic-gradle-1` to `-generic-gradle-2`.
 * Execute the pipeline to check that the artifacts gets copied over.
 * Make a new stage `interactive promote`
 * In that stage make a promotionConfig that promotes the artifacts from `-generic-gradle-2` to `-generic-gradle-3`.
-* Instead of making an automated promotion replace `server.promote promotionConfig` with `Artifactory.addInteractivePromotion server: server, promotionConfig: promotionConfig` to make an interactive promotion.
+* Instead of making an automated promotion, replace `server.promote promotionConfig` with `Artifactory.addInteractivePromotion server: server, promotionConfig: promotionConfig` to make an interactive promotion.
 * Observe in Artifactory that `-generic-gradle-2` has the artifact, and `-generic-gradle-3` does not yet
 * Go back into the jenkins Ui and click "promote" to promote the artifact.
 * Observe in Artifactory that `-generic-gradle-3` has the artifact now as well.